goopletdev/kosumi/README.md

 - BIGBUG: allow 'tt' for passes
 - smoler bug: allow for parsing of collections
 - navigation: allow for variations
+- ascii: allow for boards w/ 2x2 or 3x3 intersections for more detail?
 - figure out how to better group sgf utility funcs and object utility funcs
 - new AP sgf prop: put it in proper place. also, group root SGF props
 - Allow compressing coords when generating SGF